 Money Back Guarantee

 ProtonVPN offers a 30-day money back guarantee for the unused portion of your subscription period.
 The way to do it is to first downgrade your plan to the Free version and then request a refund.
 Easy!

 Signing up for ProtonVPN is easy, even easier if you already have a ProtonMail account as you can just add ProtonVPN to it.
 Just download the ProtonVPN client native to your device and log in with your ProtonMail username and password, it couldn’t be easier.

-ProtonVPN offers a great product for a good price.
+If you want privacy, ProtonVPN offers a great product for a good price.
 Their secure core feature and optional Tor routing seriously enhance privacy and help set ProtonVPN apart from the rest of the VPN providers, making it a serious contender in the VPN space.
 I appreciate that they keep no logs and that they give users the option to request deletion all of their data from ProtonVPN’s servers.
-It is a little strange that they don’t offer anonymous payment methods, especially for a company that is that serious about privacy.
 However, reading through their Threat Model, it is clear that they have thought things through and aren’t afraid to tell things like who they really are.
 There is no 100% security or privacy, a sufficiently motivated (and funded) adversary still has a chance to uncover what they are looking for; the trick is to make that as difficult and costly as possible.

 With that in mind, sign up for ProtonVPN to protect your privacy and data in a world that is becoming ever more adversarial by the day.